steve50207/I2P1_Final_project_I-wanna-handout-the-final-project/README.md

 ## Game Target
 - Collect the documents to get 60 scores in one minute.
-- Take advantage of buff and debuff to higher scores.
+- Take advantage of buff and debuff to get higher scores.

 ## How to controll
 - Need to change IME setting to English  .